jonike/story_engine/README.rst

 The StoryTechnologies core application provides for a unique storytelling experience by combining the following elements:

 -  A high-level semantic description of 3D environments using a bespoke `topic map-based graph library`_
--  WebGL-based interactive scene browser
+-  WebGL-based interactive scene editor and scene player

 Technologies
 ------------